-There are several reasons that these bulbs become less efficient at converting electricity into light.
-Usually it is that the ends of the sparking parts inside get corroded.
+There are two parts inside the bulb, that are separated by a gap.
+The electricity jumps from one to the other, which makes a continuous spark of light.
+Usually it is the pointy ends of the sparking parts that get corroded.
 In this case, corroded means that they eat themselves up.
-The pointy tips get pits and the pits make sparks that go different directions instead of strait to the other pointy part.
-That means they need to consume more energy to make up for the electricity that goes sideways instead of strait.
+The pointy tips get pits and the pits make the sparks go in different directions instead of strait to the other pointy part.
+That means they need to consume more energy to make up for the electricity that goes sideways instead of straight.

 In our case, Candelas deal with the strength of the light we are using.
-The ‘per’ that we will use is part of the screen size.
+The ‘per’ that we will use is a small part of the screen size.
 In the old days, they used ‘square feet’.
 They measured the amount of light that fell on a 1 foot x 1 foot square of the screen.
 Now, we use meters, so we say Candelas per square meter.

 The abbreviation of Candelas is ‘cd’.
 The abbreviation for ‘per’ is the slash sign: ‘/’.
 The abbreviation for square meters is an ‘m’ with a little 2 placed behind and above it.
 So, for 10 candela per square meter we write: 10 cd/m2.